 a personal speech and language pathologist right in your pocket

-The skills you will learn in the Fluency Friends are based on motoric and prosodic techniques of speech to help people learn to speak fluently while also sounding natural.
+The skills you will learn in Stutter Stars are based on motoric and prosodic techniques of speech to help people learn to communicate more effectively while also sounding natural.
 The games are designed to target the parts of brain involved in speech timing, rhythm, prosody, stress, and motor speech.

 The striatum (deep part in the brain) is responsible for getting speech started.
 By slowly extending the sound at the beginning of a word or phrase, we greatly help the initiation of speech and reduce the chances of a stutter.
 On this island, we practice easing into the beginning of each word, consequently extending the initial speech sound.

 When a person who stutters encounters a stuttering event like a block, prolongation, or (partial) word repetition, the moment the stutter is over, there is a tendency to speak quickly to catch up for the lost moment.
 By speaking at a low constant rate, we practice what it feels like to keep the speech movements continuously moving.
 The physiological phenomenon of keeping the vocal cords moving throughout a sentence, greatly reduces the chances of encountering a stuttering event.